Boxer (dog breed): Nutrition

 Boxers need plenty of exercise, which means their diet should be high in quality calories.
 The main source of these calories should be lean animal protein, which includes lean chicken, turkey, lamb, and fish.
 While on a high calorie diet, owners should be thoughtful of the amount of treats given as this tends to cause obesity.
 Owners should be mindful of the food to snack ratio being consumed by the Boxer when determining how many treats are acceptable.
 Some healthy snacks include raw fruits and vegetables.

-Boxers are also prone to dental problems, increasing their susceptibility for bad breath; dry dog food that is large and difficult for them to chew improves the likelihood for plaque removal.
+Boxers are also prone to dental problems, increasing their susceptibility for bad breath; dry dog food that is large and difficult for them to chew increases the likelihood for plaque removal.
 Plaque can also be removed by crude fiber in kibble, which has a flexible structure that increases chewing time.
 Dry dog food is often coated with polyphosphates, which further reduces plaque buildup by preventing calcium production in saliva.
 Odor production from the boxer's mouth is likely to be reduced if its teeth and oral cavity are kept in healthy conditions.